CarlosAndresd/f_abm/README.md

 ## Computational Environment:

 - Programming language: Python
-- Packages and libraries: see the `requirements.txt` file
+- Packages and libraries: see the `requirements.txt` file or the `environment.yml` file

 ## How to use this code repository